 The district engaged NHA Advisors in October 2021 for strategic financial planning of the district's operational, capital, and emergency reserves.
-The final projection for the Public Safety Building Renovation Project, and associated costs, is attached.
+In preparing for the budget and updated public safety building renovation project cost, the district contracted with Bill Zenoni to update the financial forecast to demonstrate continued sustainability even following completion of the project.